 Iman Hamam received her BA in English and comparative literature from The American University in Cairo (1996) her MA in Modern literature since 1850 (University of Kent, Canterbury, 1998) and PhD in Culture and communication studies (University of Sussex, 2002).
-Her MA explored the telephone as a mechanism of time travel and surveillance in Kieslowski's Three Colours Red and Gilliam's Twelve Monkeys.
-Her PhD thesis looked at the myth of the living dead through an analysis of films featuring Egyptian mummies, 19th century detective fiction and popular science.
-Before coming to AUC, she taught critical theory at the University of Exeter and film studies at Middlesex University.
+Her thesis studied western representations of the "living dead" Egyptian mummy in nineteenth and twentieth century fiction, film, and popular science.
+Her MA dissertation looked at the telephone as a mechanism of surveillance and time travel in Twelve Monkeys (Gilliam, 1995) and Three Colours: Red (Kieslowski, 1994).
+Before coming to AUC, she taught literature and critical theory at the University of Exeter and film studies at Middlesex University.

-● [“Egypt” general introductory entry + entries on Egyptian films, performers and directors] The Historical Dictionary of Middle Eastern Cinema, eds.
-Chris Lippard and Terri Ginsberg (Scarecrow Press, February 2010).
+- “Egypt” [general introductory entry + over 100 entries on Egyptian films, performers and directors] The Historical Dictionary of Middle Eastern Cinema.
+Eds.
+Chris Lippard and Terri Ginsberg.
+(Scarecrow Press, 2010)

-● “Shadi Abdel Salam’s The Night of Counting the Years” in 24 Frames: Cinema of North Africa and the Middle East, ed.
-Gonul Colin Domez (Wallflower Press, 2007).
+- “Shadi Abdel Salam’s The Night of Counting the Years.”
+24 Frames: Cinema of North Africa and the Middle East, ed.
+Gonul Colin Domez, (Wallflower Press, 2007)

-● “A Race for Incorporation: ancient Egypt and it’s mummies in science and popular culture” in Ancient Worlds, ed.
-Richard Pearson (Cambridge Scholars Press, 2006).
+- “A Race for Incorporation: Ancient Egypt and it’s Mummies in Science and Popular Culture.”
+Ancient Worlds ed.
+Richard Pearson (Cambridge Scholars Press, 2006)